-Financial indicators which are used by the Council to measure performance and financial sustainability as recommended by the Model Financial Statements approved by the Minister for Local Governments and Local Government Association of South Australia are:-
+Financial indicators which are used by the Council to measure performance and financial sustainability as recommended by the Model Financial Statements approved by the Minister for Local Governments and Local Government Association of South Australia are:

-- 1. Operating Surplus Ratio Desired level is 0% and 10% on average over long term; - 2.
-Asset Sustainability Ratio Desired level is greater than 90% but less than 110% on average over long term; or - 3.
-Net Financial Liabilities Ratio- Desired level is greater than 0% but no more than 100% on average over long term.
+- Operating Surplus Ratio -Desired level is 0% and 10% on average over long term; - 2 Asset Renewal Funding Ratio -Desired level is greater than 90% but less than 110% on average over long term; or - 3 Net Financial Liabilities Ratio-Desired level is greater than 0% but no more than 100% on average over long term.

-The following graph shows, Council's draft financial indicators for 2023/2024 Financial Year in comparisons to:-
+The graph on the following page shows, Council's draft financial indicators for 2023/2024 Financial Year in comparisons to:

-- actual financial indicators since 2016/2017 Financial Year; and - budgeted the financial indicators for 2022/2023 and 2023/2024 Financial Years.
+- actual financial indicators since 2016/2017 Financial Year; and - budgeted financial indicators for 2022/2023.